ng4eb/ng4eb.github.io/src/assets/markdowns/ch5p2.md

 Overall, observables are more feature-rich than promises and are great for complex asynchronous programming.
 We will demonstrate how to use them in Angular with a demo below.

-## Creating a counter service using observables
+## Creating a Counter Service Using Observables
 In this section, we will refactor the counter service created earlier to use observables.
 To access the project, you can fork it from [Stackblitz](https://stackblitz.com/edit/ng4eb-counter-service-demo).

 Open the file `pool.service.ts`: